Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

 The length of time it takes to operate a pool pump is not only dependent on non-peak utility hours or time of the day; it also depends on the type of pump you use.

 Single, Dual, or Variable Speed Pool Pump

-If your pool pump is single-speed, we suggest upgrading to a dual-speed at the very least.
+If your pool pump is single-speed, I suggest upgrading to a dual-speed at the very least.
 Your turnover and efficiency will increase.
 In some states like Arizona and California, authorities ban the installation of new single-speed pool pumps despite their electricity-saving ability and efficiency.

 They are usually more expensive, but they’re an excellent long-term investment for your pool’s maintenance and efficiency.

-The more horsepower your pool pump has, the better it can turn the water over, allowing you to operate it less often and for shorter periods.
-However, the scale of your filter and the pipes in your filtration system play a big role here.
+The more horsepower your pool pump has, the better it turns the water over, meaning you will need to use it less often and for shorter periods.
+However, the scale of your filter and the pipes in your filtration system play a significant role here.

-So, make sure you use the appropriate size pump for your pool.
-For instance, a pump with too much power may be too much for a small filter, while a one-horsepower pump would run slower if your machine requires a three-inch pipe (or can accommodate a three-horsepower pump).
+So make sure you use the correct size pump for your pool.
+For instance, a pump with too much power may take a toll on a small filter.
+In contrast, a one-horsepower pump would run slower if your machine requires a three-inch pipe (or can accommodate a three-horsepower pump).

-Then there’s one more issue.
-If you have a small pool, using a three-horsepower pool pump can be excessive if you have a small pool.
-It might waste resources and increase your costs.
+Furthermore, using a three-horsepower pool pump can be excessive if you have a small pool.
+It might waste resources and unnecessarily increase costs.
 Make sure you have a pump that isn’t too strong for your filtration system but powerful enough to turn over your pool’s volume at a sufficient speed to reach the needed GPM amount.